Corporate Partnerships: Turning Surplus into School Donation for SDG 4 Quality Education

 Example in Action

 When a global technology company upgraded laptops in Hong Kong, they faced a challenge: what to do with the old devices.
-EcoSage stepped in to securely wipe all data and facilitated the School Donation of 50 refurbished laptops.
-Today, those devices power 5 local schools, enabling digital literacy programs for students.
+EcoSage stepped in to securely wipe all data and facilitated the donation of 50 refurbished laptops.
+Today, those devices power five local schools, enabling digital literacy programs for students.
 The project became a flagship SDG 4 Quality Education highlight in the company’s ESG report.
+This example demonstrates how a simple operational decision can create lasting educational impact and strengthen corporate ESG narratives.

 Partner with EcoSage

-Your surplus is more than storage clutter—it can shape the future of education.
+Your surplus is more than storage clutter, it can shape the future of education.
 Instead of sending usable assets to landfill, let EcoSage help you transform them into meaningful School Donation programs.
-Together, we can advance SDG 4 Quality Education, strengthen ESG performance, and demonstrate that sustainability means giving resources a second life with purpose.
+Together, we can advance SDG 4, strengthen ESG performance, and demonstrate that sustainability means giving resources a second life with purpose.
+By partnering with EcoSage, organizations gain a trusted ally committed to maximizing social value while ensuring operational efficiency and compliance.

 FAQs